-WordPress is one of the best blogging platforms out there.
-However, when it comes to WordPress categories and tags, most website owners get confused and don’t understand how to use them correctly.
+WordPress is one of the best blogging platforms out there but when it comes to WordPress categories and tags, most website owners get confused and don’t understand how to use them correctly.
 In this article, I will show you how to add categories in WordPress and explain what are tags in WordPress.

 WordPress Archives & Taxonomies

 Before I explain about WordPress categories and tags, it is important to understand both the archive and taxonomy system that WordPress is based upon.
-In short, both an archive and taxonomy is a way of grouping similar or related content together.
-However, an archive is generated automatically by the WordPress system and taxonomies are generated by the user.
+In short, both an archive and taxonomy is a way of grouping similar or related content together, but an archive is generated automatically by the WordPress system and taxonomies are generated by the user.

 WordPress supports many different archives and taxonomy systems, but the default ones are:

 - Date Archives – each time you upload a new post in WordPress, the system groups all articles that were published on the same date together and stores them within a date archive.

 - Author Archives – all posts that were written by the same author are grouped together within an author archive.
 Each user that writes a post is classed as an author.